opendistro-for-elasticsearch/sql/src/test/resources/doctest/templates/interfaces/protocol.rst

 .. contents::
    :local:
+   :depth: 1

 Introduction
 ============

-SQL plugin provides multiple protocols for different purposes.
+For the protocol, SQL plugin provides multiple response formats for different purposes while the request format is same for all.
+Except JDBC format, all other responses are basically in their original format.
+Because of the requirements for schema information and functionality such as pagination, JDBC driver requires a different and well defined response format.